Snowplow parenting is a style of parenting where the parents constantly force obstacles and challenges out of their kids’ paths.

 They are less likely to behave in the first place because they do not believe their decisions would result in substantive change.

-Allowing kids to take some actions by themselves, make decisions, and take responsibility for their mistakes would help them learn more about life and yield self-efficacy and confidence as they grow.
+Allowing kids to take actions by themselves, make decisions, and take responsibility for their mistakes would help them learn more about life and yield self-efficacy and confidence as they grow.

 Dependence